envoyproxy/data-plane-api/docs/root/configuration/http_filters/lua_filter.rst

   metadata:get(key)

-Gets a metadata. *key* is a string that suplies the filter key.
+Gets a metadata. *key* is a string that supplies the filter key.
 Returns a table that is the representation of a *filter_metadata* entry struct.

 __pairs()